|Copyright: Ike Harel (ikeharel)

 Only registered TrekNature members may rate photo notes.

-The branches are framing well the bird.
-The point of view is allowing me to see the details and colors of the Kingfisher.
-The morning light is bringing out the beauty of the colors.
+The branches and the leaves are framing well the bird.
+The point of view is showing with precision the details and colors of the Jay.
+The late afternoon light has a good effect on the colors.
 Have a nice day.

 An intersting shot of this Jay.
 Good detal and sharpness.
 Regards,

 We have them here too, but for some reason I don't think we see them as often as before!